-(d) For purposes of this Plan, a "Change in Control" shall be deemed to have occurred if:

-(i) any "person" or "group" (within the meaning of Sections 13(d) and 14(d)(2) of the Securities Exchange Act of 1934, as amended (the "Exchange Act")) becomes the "beneficial owner" (as defined in Rule 13d-3 under the Exchange Act) of more than thirty percent (30%) of the then outstanding voting stock of the Company; or

-(ii) during any period of two consecutive years, individuals who at the beginning of such period constitute the Board of Directors of the Company (and any new director whose election to the Board of Directors or whose nomination for election by the Company's stockholders was approved by a vote of at least two thirds of the directors the still in office who either were directors at the beginning of such period or whose election or nomination for election was previously so approved) (the "Continuing Directors") cease for any reason to constitute a majority thereof; or
+- (d) For purposes of this Plan, a "Change in Control" shall be deemed to have occurred if: - (i) any "person" or "group" (within the meaning of Sections 13(d) and 14(d)(2) of the Securities Exchange Act of 1934, as amended (the "Exchange Act")) becomes the "beneficial owner" (as defined in Rule 13d-3 under the Exchange Act) of more than thirty percent (30%) of the then outstanding voting stock of the Company; or - (ii) during any period of two consecutive years, individuals who at the beginning of such period constitute the Board of Directors of the Company (and any new director whose election to the Board of Directors or whose nomination for election by the Company's stockholders was approved by a vote of at least two thirds of the directors the still in office who either were directors at the beginning of such period or whose election or nomination for election was previously so approved) (the "Continuing Directors") cease for any reason to constitute a majority thereof; or

-(iii) the stockholders of the Company approve a merger or consolidation of the Company with any other corporation, other than a merger or consolidation which would result in the voting securities of the Company immediately prior thereto or, if earlier, immediately prior to the adoption by the Board of Directors of the Company of a resolution approving a plan and agreement of merger or consolidation which results in the merger or consolidation referred to above, continuing to represent (either by remaining outstanding or being converted into voting securities of the surviving entity) at least 80% of the combined voting power of the voting securities of the Company or such surviving entity outstanding immediately after such merger or consolidation (provided, however, that if prior to the merger or consolidation, the Board of Directors of the Company adopts a resolution that is approved by a majority of the Continuing Directors providing that such merger or consolidation shall not constitute a "Change in Control" for purposes of the Plan, then such a merger or consolidation shall not constitute a "Change in Control" for purposes of the Plan, then such a merger or consolidation shall not constitute a "Change in Control" for purposes of the Plan, then such a merger or consolidation shall not constitute a "Change in Control" for purposes of the Plan, then such a merger or consolidation shall not constitute a "Change in Control" for purposes of the Plan, then such a merger or consolidation shall not constitute a "Change in Control" for purposes of the Plan, then such a merger or consolidation shall not constitute a "Change in Control" for purposes of the Plan, then such a merger or consolidation shall not constitute a "Change in Control" for purposes of the Plan, then such a merger or consolidation shall not constitute a "Change in Control" for purposes of the Plan, then such a merger or consolidation shall not constitute a "Change in Control" for purposes of the Plan, then such a merger or consolidation shall not con
+- (iii) the stockholders of the Company approve a merger or consolidation of the Company with any other corporation, other than a merger or consolidation which would result in the voting securities of the Company immediately prior thereto or, if earlier, immediately prior to the adoption by the Board of Directors of the Company of a resolution approving a plan and agreement of merger or consolidation which results in the merger or consolidation referred to above, continuing to represent (either by remaining outstanding or being converted into voting securities of the surviving entity) at least 80% of the combined voting power of the voting securities of the Company or such surviving entity outstanding immediately after such merger or consolidation (provided, however, that if prior to the merger or consolidation, the Board of Directors of the Company adopts a resolution that is approved by a majority of the Continuing Directors providing that such merger or consolidation shall not constitute a "Change in Control" for purposes of the Plan, then such a merger or consolidation shall not constitute a "Change in Control"); or - (iv) the stockholders of the Company approve an agreement for the sale or disposition by the company of all or substantially all the assets of the Company. - 12.
+Amendment and Termination of the Plan.
+The Board of Directors of the Company may at any time suspend, amend or terminate the Plan; provided, however, that except as permitted in Section 13 hereof, no amendment or modification of the Plan which would: - (a) increase the maximum aggregate number of shares as to which options may be granted hereunder (except as contemplated in Section 5); or - (b) change the designation of the employees or class of employees eligible to receive options under this Plan, may be adopted unless such amendment or modification is approved, within twelve (12) months before or after the effective date of such amendment or modification, by the holders of a majority of the outstanding shares of Common Stock represented at a stockholders' meeting of the Company.
+No amendment, suspension or termination of the Plan may, without the consent of the holder of the option, terminate his option or adversely affect his rights in any material respect.